NEVER, EVER TRY TO ERASE THE PAST!

 One might like to believe that Victoria’s escapades were over, and that she had learned her lesson but no, yet nobody mentioned the “incident”, she was regarded as a silly teenager trying to fit in with the other silly people her age.
 Did Caroline understand the scoop of Victoria’s substance abuse, which almost killed her?
 Well no, she was not going to waste her time on us, and that was not the end of money disappearing either, Caroline simply stopped asking where her money went.

 My uncles intrigued with the story begged me to continue, so I did.
 Ah yes; two months later after the first overdose, we got another call, but this time my father answered the phone and talked to the police, and again Victoria was at the hospital recovering from having her stomach pumped.
 This time she was detained and could have ended up in juvenile hall for drug abuse, my father declared he was a psychologist and convinced the police that he was dealing with the problem and wanted to protect Victoria.
-Needless to say this ordeal ended in another divorce.
-And this will answer your question, looking straight at my uncle’s eyes.
-That was when I told my father I did not want to live with my mother, nor my sisters.
-I knew he had mood swings, dealing with his nasty temper was stressful, but for me that was less painful than watching my sister kill herself and with a deep sigh I ended my story.
-My tiny audience embraced and understood my predicament with a long and compassionate gaze.

 First published March, 2021